Charlotte Brontë: Legacy

-Kazuo Ishiguro, when asked to name his favourite novelist, answered "Charlotte Brontë's recently edged out Dostoevsky...I owe my career, and a lot else besides, to Jane Eyre and Villette."
+A number of authors have cited Charlotte Brontë as an influence, including Kazuo Ishiguro, who, when asked to name his favourite novelist, answered "Charlotte Brontë's recently edged out Dostoevsky...I owe my career, and a lot else besides, to Jane Eyre and Villette."

+Daphne du Maurier's novel Rebecca is strongly influenced by Jane Eyre; Jean Rhys wrote the story of the first Mrs Rochester in Wide Sargasso Sea.
+Other novels inspired by Charlotte Brontë's work include: Jane Steele, by Lyndsay Faye; The Brontë Cabinet: Three Lives in Nine Objects, by Deborah Lutz; The Eyre Affair, by Jasper Fforde; The Madwoman Upstairs by Catherine Lowell; and Reader, I Married Him, a collection of short stories edited by Tracy Chevalier.

 The town of Bronte, Texas, is named for Charlotte Brontë (though the town's name is pronounced "brahnt").

 In 1980 a commemorative plaque was unveiled at the Centre for Fine Arts, Brussels, on the site of Madame Heger's school, in honour of Charlotte and Emily.